 - Coronavirus (COVID-19): Communications toolkit

 If you know or suspect that either a member of staff or a customer has tested positive for COVID-19 or is symptomatic you should follow the health advice provided by NHS Inform and advise the individual to seek the appropriate medical advice.
 This should also be covered in staff training.
 Remember, if it is a member of staff affected you, as an employer, have a duty of care for their wellbeing and that of the other staff.

 There may be a number of issues that need to be considered, such as whether the member of staff or studio user needs to use public transport to return home and whether there has been close contact with other staff who then may have concerns.
 You should seek medical advice on these matters.
 There is also the issue of ensuring all potential affected areas are contained and subjected to the appropriate level of deep cleaning to eliminate any risk of transmission.

 There would normally be a number of people accessing studio facilities in addition to the studio users or tenants, for example visitors, trades people or people attending workshops.
 This presents increased risk of virus transmission if people do not adhere to the same interpretation of rules.
-To address this risk studio providers should limit site access to those who need to be there to carry out the work or production activities.
-Studio providers should ensure clear communication around the expectation of no visitors and for how everyone should behave within the facilities, including entering and leaving the site, clarifying responsibilities for all around maintaining good hygiene and physical distancing.
+Workshops can now take place following guidance for the community learning and development sector.
+Studio providers should ensure clear communication around the expectations for how everyone should behave within the facilities, including entering and leaving the site, clarifying responsibilities for all around maintaining good hygiene and physical distancing.